cusspvz/openwrt-builder.docker/README.md

 #### Docker Container folders:
 `/src` - Builder Source
 `/feeds` - folder to link custom feeds.
-The image detects mounted folders automatically, so there's no need to tell us which feeds you want to build.
+The image detects mounted folders automatically, so there's no need to tell which feeds you want to build.
 `/overlay` - folder with files and folders to overlay on the images root `/output` - folder to output built images